pawurb/node-postgres-wiki/FAQ.md

 ```

 If you have other values and placeholders in your query you'll need to use a different `offset` value for the array placeholders.
 See [#129](https://github.com/brianc/node-postgres/issues/129) and [#82](https://github.com/brianc/node-postgres/issues/82) for extra discussion.

+### 12. Why does node-postgres come with two bindings?
+One in Javascript and one "native" that uses libpq?
+Which one is fastest and why isn't a single binding enough?